Key Takeaways

 If your life has been negatively affected by self-defeating or irrational beliefs, know that help is available.
 With the right support, you can change how you see yourself and the world around you.

 At Rula, we make it easy to access specialized mental health services like REBT.
 Whether you’re interested in individual, couples, or family therapy, we can connect you with a provider who takes your insurance in just a few clicks.
-When you need support, we invite you to use our therapist-matching program to find a therapist you can meet with from the comfort of home as early as this week.
+When you need support, we invite you to use our therapist-matching program to find a therapist you can meet with from the comfort of home as soon as tomorrow.

 More From Rula